-We are a provider of cyber security and application delivery solutions for physical, cloud, and software defined data centers.
-Our solutions portfolio secures the digital experience by providing infrastructure, application, and corporate IT protection and availability services to enterprises globally.
+We are a provider of cyber security and application delivery solutions for physical, cloud, physical and software defined data centers (SDDC).
+Our solutions secure the digital experience by providing infrastructure, application, and corporate IT protection and availability services to enterprises globally.
 Our solutions are deployed by, among others, enterprises, carriers and cloud service providers.
 Our solutions are offered in two main categories: products and customer services.
 Our product offering includes a range of physical, software-based products, product subscriptions and cloud-based subscriptions (or a combination of these) for enterprise and carrier data centers, as part of their IT and application infrastructure.
 Our customer services offering includes technical support, professional services, managed services and training and certification to our customers.
-We sell our solutions primarily to independent distributors, including value added resellers (VARs), original equipment manufacturers (OEMs) and system integrators, whereas most of our direct sales are to strategic customers.
+We sell through sales channels such as resellers and distributors whereas most of our direct sales are to strategic customers.